Everyone wants to rank high on Google.

 - Find and improve your top pages

 - Find and fix underperforming pages

 More GSC resources for improving your site

 This article only scratches the surface of what you can do with Search Console.
-There more use cases like improving UX, finding low hanging fruit keywords and building custom reports.
+There are more use cases like improving UX, finding low hanging fruit keywords and building custom SEO dashboards.